uyuni-project/uyuni/docs/api-call.md

 ## Testing-Api cucumber/spacewalk

-This documentation, will explain you some usefull api-call.
+This documentation will explain you some usefull API calls.

-### Running commands on a system :
+### Running commands on a system

-At moment, we have 3 official tergets: $server, $minion, $client. ( this are sles systems).
+At moment, we have 3 official tergets: $server, $minion, $client (these are SLES systems).

 ```console
 $server.run("uptime")